opendata-swiss/ogdch_checker/README.md

 1. the contacts on the list if there are any
 2. in case no contacts are on the list the contact-point specified in the dataset will be taken

-The emails for geocat datasets will be send to:
+The emails for dcat datasets will be send to:

 1. the contacts on the list if there are any
 2. in case no contacts are on the list the organization-admins will be taken as contacts